-Easily hold 50lbs. of toys.
-Convenient carrying handles.
+Easily holds 50 pounds of toys.
+Features convenient carrying handles.
 Extremely durable plastic frame.
-Handy trio of dividers.
+Includes a handy trio of dividers.
 Available in Minnie Mouse, Frozen, and Paw Patrol styles.

-A little pricy, but it’s a large toy box.
+A little pricey, but it’s a large toy box.

 Kids do not come with instruction manuals, but they sure do come with a lot of toys.
 As uncertain as every other aspect of parenting can be, there is one unavoidable reality you can bet your bottom dollar on: behind every child follows a trail of toys.
 While your little one probably doesn't mind having them strewn across the floor — and might even seem to make a concerted effort to keep a toy in every corner of the house — chances are you long for the day when you can get from the living room to the kitchen without stumbling over a block or tripping on a teddy.